About the Sony LinkBuds

 Fitting Supporters: Instead of traditional silicone ear tips that seal your ear canal, the LinkBuds include rubber Fitting Supporters that fit into a groove around the ring driver housing.
 The Fitting Supporters have a tab that enhances the fit by tucking behind the folds in your outer ear.
 There are five pairs of Fitting Supporters (XS, S, M, L, XL) included.

 Bluetooth 5.2: The LinkBuds are equipped with Bluetooth 5.2, the latest version of the wireless technology.
 Your wireless connection is stable with fewer dropouts, lower latency, and high quality sound.
-The Bluetooth signal is transmitted to both ears at the same time, instead of the convention left-to-right relay transmission.
+The Bluetooth signal is transmitted to both ears at the same time, instead of the conventional left-to-right relay transmission.
 You can choose either the left or right LinkBud if you only want to use a single ear bud instead of both.
 The LinkBuds support SBC and AAC codecs, as well as A2DP, AVRCP, HSP, and HFP profiles.
 Bluetooth range is approximately 30 feet (10 meters).

 Voice Assistant: The Sony LinkBuds allow you to use your favorite Voice Assistant.
 You can set up and use the default Voice Assistant from your phone, including Siri (iPhone) and Google (Android).
 The LinkBuds also work with Amazon Alexa and Google Assistant.